MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 }
 ```

+This will tell Azure to add a meaningful description to the newly created resource.

+At this point the ARM template should look like the one here (LINK TO FINIsHED LAB05_ARM_TEMPLATE_FINAL)

+#### Modify the ARM template to add the Blob Storage

+NOT SURE IF WE ALREADY HAVE BLOC STORAGE AVAILABLE AT THIS POINT

+#### Deploy the ARM templates to Azure ??

+NEED TO ADD STEPS TO DEPLOY THE ARM TEMPLATE AND GET FUncTIONING COGNITIVE SERVICES

-### Getting the API keys for the API
+#### Getting the API keys for the API

+Once your ARM template has successfully been deployed, its time to get the keys to use the services.

+To get your computer vision keys;

+- navigate to the Azure portal
+- locate your computer vision resource
+- go into the keys section
+  - find the key value under key1
-Once your ARM templated has successfully been deployed, go in the Azure Portal and search for your computer vision resource name in the search bar.
-Once in the computer vision resource blade, go in the keys section and copy the KEY 1 into a text editor.
-We will be using it in the next sections.
+  - click the Copy button to copy the key

+Copy this value into a text editor, we will be using it in the next sections.

 ![computer-vision-keys][computer-vision-keys]

-### Getting the blob storage connection string
+#### Getting the blob storage connection string

-To get your storage key, navigate to the Azure portal, then locate your storage account.
+To get your storage key;

+- navigate to the Azure portal
+- locate your storage account
+- in the Settings section of the storage account overview
+  - select Access keys
-In the Settings section of the storage account overview, select Access keys.
-Here, you can view your account access keys and the complete connection string for each key.
+    - here you can view your account access keys and the complete connection string for each key

-Find the Connection string value under key1, and select the Copy button to copy the connection string.
+  - find the Connection string value under key1
+  - click the Copy button to copy the connection string

-Copy this value into a text editor.
-We will be using it in the next sections.
+Copy this value into a text editor, we will be using it in the next sections.

 ![blob-connectionstring][blob-connectionstring]

+### Upload the dog image into your storage account

+We will upload an image to blob storage to serve as test data.

+- create a container in your storage blob called ```images```
+- upload the dog image found in the data directory into this container
+  - Use either the portal or the storage explorer application (LINK TO STORAGE EXPLORER)

+**Make sure to set the access level to public so the computer vision can read from it**

+To do that in Azure Storage Explorer;

+- right click on your container
+- select Set Public Access Level

+![public-access-blob-se][public-access-blob-se]

+To do the same in the Azure Portal;

+- navigate to your storage account
+- click on the Blobs under Blob service
+- select your blob (in our case images)
+- click on Access policy
+- Select Blob (anonymous read access for blobs only) as the public access level

+![public-access-blob-portal][public-access-blob-portal]

+### Let's add computer vision to our web application

+Azure components are now deployed abd test data is ready.
+It s now time to add Computer Vision functionality to the web appication.

-### Adding Computer Vision API to the application
+#### Adding Computer Vision API to the application

 Install the Computer Vision client library NuGet package.
 To do so, open the terminal in your Visual Studio Code (```ctrl+` ```) and type ```dotnet add package Microsoft.Azure.CognitiveServices.Vision.ComputerVision```

-### Adding Blob storage library to the application
+#### Adding Blob storage library to the application

 Install the Blob storage library Nuget Package.
 To do so, again in your terminal type ```dotnet add package Microsoft.Azure.Storage.Blob```

-### Upload the dog image into your storage account

-Create a container in your storage blob called ```images```, then upload the dog image found in the data directory into this container.
-Use either the portal or the storage explorer application.

-**Make sure to set the access level to public so the computer vision can read from it**

-To do that in Azure Storage Explorer, right click on your container and select Set Public Access Level

-![public-access-blob-se][public-access-blob-se]

-To do the same in the Azure Portal, navigate to your storage account, then click on the Blobs under Blob service.
-Select your blob (in our case images), then click on Access policy.
-Select Blob (anonymous read access for blobs only) as the public access level

-![public-access-blob-portal][public-access-blob-portal]

 ### Using the API in code